 You may also use public transportation while in Rome, which is a great way to feel like a local!

 Of course!
 This trip is your trip, and you don’t have to participate in anything you don’t want to.
 Just be aware that opting out of included activities will not change the price of your trip.

-Spring and Fall are optimal months to visit Italy with mild temperatures and less crowds.
-The months of June, July, and August can get very hot and busy; temperatures can even reach 92°F. Expect crowds in Rome during those months.
+Spring and Fall are optimal months to visit Italy with mild temperatures and fewer crowds.
+The months of June, July, & August can get very hot and busy; temperatures can reach 92°F. Expect crowds in Rome during those months.